sebastus/Curtain-Wall-Modules/vm-from-image-linux/README.md

 &nbsp;
 # Execution requirements

-Ensure the vhd-or-image module is installed before using this module.
+Ensure the managed image artefact exists before building a vm using this module.
+The managed image can be created by the vhd-or-image module.

 &nbsp;
 # Module outputs